Free shipping to USA 1

 Picking the Perfect Fabric for Your Project

-Here's Sandbaggy recommendations for the best fabric for specific use cases.
+Here are Sandbaggy recommendations for the best fabric for specific use cases.

 Always keep in mind the uses for woven vs non woven fabrics.
 Woven landscape fabrics are stronger but are not water permeable, while non-woven fabrics allow water to pass through.